Tips for exchange and free moving students

 There are some organizational characteristics you might want to know.
 Finding the right program and asking the right questions becomes easier that way.
 Please be prepared that the bureaucratic processes might be even more bureaucratic than you know it from your own university, especially at public universities.

-The general attitude is ‘student registers, gets processed, and graduates’; both student-centered education and customer orientation are easy to find.
-Together with office staff who heavily stuck to their job-description where no one seems to understand the whole process anymore, it quickly turns difficult to get answers for, as you might see it, simple questions.
+The general attitude is ‘student registers, gets processed, and graduates’; both student-centered education and customer orientation are not easy to find.
+Together with office staff who heavily stuck to their job-description, and where no one seems to understand the whole process anymore, it quickly turns difficult to get answers for, as you might see it, simple questions.

 ‘Famous’ or ‘no-name’ university?